 The above remarks are commentary from the original author of this constitution, detailing section by section, the thoughts behind, and meaning of, the chosen verbiage in the proposed constitution.
-While Arthur from Rhetorical Entertainment is the author of this constitution for the internet, it must be noted that it would not be in the state it is in without the extensive and invaluable feedback received from Mitch The Ripper, Aracore, Dizzazter, and Peninachan.
+While Arthur from Rhetorical Entertainment is the author of this constitution for the internet, it must be noted that it would not be in the state it is in without the extensive and invaluable feedback received from Mitch The Ripper, Aracore, Dizzazter, Peninachan, A Mad Woman Muses, Merlin Wolfhound, and Firm Word.
 Many thanks to you all.

 Disclosure: Rhetorical Entertainment is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com